IMPROVING URBAN AIR QUALITY FOR CHILDREN – A Panel Discussion with Ideas 4 Action

 Do you want to know more about the causes and effects of air pollution on urban children?
 Read our publication here

-This panel discussion aims to bring attention to sources of air pollution for urban children, its impact on them and look at some tangible solutions which have been developed within cities/communities.
+This panel discussion brings attention to sources of air pollution for urban children, its impact on them and look at some tangible solutions which have been developed within cities/communities.

 Date and Time